dlewis-irse/react-to-rabbit/TaskTracker.md

 # Task Tracker

+## Project Goal Summary:

+The primary goal is to establish a clean and user-friendly pattern for a React application to trigger backend tasks (potentially long-running) and receive their results asynchronously.
+This system should abstract away the complexities of a message queue (RabbitMQ) and WebSocket communication (Socket.IO), presenting a request-response-like experience to the React developer.
+The backend transport layer (NodeJS) should be easily extensible to support various types of requests through a plugin architecture, and the worker services processing these requests should be implementable in different languages (specifically Python and NodeJS).
+The system must support sending and receiving full JSON objects and streaming data.

 ## React Developer Tasks

 - [ ] Implement `makeBackendRequest` function to send JSON payloads to the backend.